Information for Foundation Supervisors

 Each supervisor is required to undergo some specific training and more information can be found on the training pages

-In association with the trusts across the Peninsula, we have produced a help sheet for Educational Supervisors and this can be accessed below.
+In association with the trusts across the Peninsula, we have produced a help sheet for Educational and Clinical Supervisors and this can be accessed below.
 The document outlines your responsibilities and provides some advice on what you need to do and when.
 We have also produced a similar sheet for trainees which is also available below.